heikkilevanto/beertracker/README.md

 * I use the brewery field for specifying non-beer categories.
 All of them should have a comma in the name, for example `Booze, whisky`, or `Wine, Red`.
 These can be shown in separate booze and wine lists.
+I try to put wine styles in the style field, but it is small, so most of the stuff needs to go in the comments.
 * I file restaurants the same way, for example "Restaurant, Thai".
 I fill in the whole price of the evening, for one person.
 But no alcohol or volume, those I should have filed separately.
 In the comments I write what I ate and drunk, some comments about prices, or what ever else comes to mind.
 * There is a small list of pre-defined beer sizes.
 The most common (for me, in Denmark) are `L` which is 40 cl, and `S` for 25 cl.
 Also a `T` for a 2cl taster.
+The complete list is in the code, near https://github.com/heikkilevanto/beertracker/blob/master/index.cgi#L63 If traveling in the US, you can give the size as `12 oz` and it will be converted into 36 cl.

 ## Problems
 If you are just starting, I may be willing to help with technical issues, especially